dword-design/base/README.md

       alt="Buy Me a Coffee"
       height="32"
     >
   </a>  &nbsp; If you want to send me a one time donation.
-The coffee there is usually pretty good 😊.<br/>
+The coffee is usually pretty good 😊.<br/>
   <a href="https://paypal.me/SebastianLandwehr">
     <img
       src="https://dword-design.de/images/paypal.svg"